The 80/20 rule: Balancing easy and hard runs for maximum results

 Don’t stress about perfection.
 It's OK if some weeks aren't split 80/20 exactly.
 Aim for trends, not absolutes.

-Use a tool like KULG to track patterns and make small adjustments over time.
+Use a tool like KULG App to track patterns and make small adjustments over time.

 Remember that your body gets stronger when it’s given both a challenge and time to recover.
 Most gains come from consistency, not heroic efforts.